Air Emissions Inventory – Houston, Dallas, San Antonio, Austin, and all of Texas

 Report due March 31st, every year

 The Texas Commission on Environmental Quality (TCEQ) requires to submit Air Emissions Inventory (EI).

-An Emission Inventory is a comprehensive report to the TCEQ that summarizes a facility’s annual emissions of regulated air pollutants.
-Emissions are summarized for the calendar year.
+An Emission Inventory is a comprehensive report to the TCEQ that summarizes a facility’s annual emissions data of regulated air quality pollutants and air emissions testing.
+Emission reports are summarized for the calendar year.
+Businesses have an air operating permit that requires yearly reporting of their criteria and hazardous air pollutant emissions, emission factors, and point sources.

 How to Report?